VTrott/CommunityResourceMap/README.md

 - **Current Location**: GPS location detection with one-click geocoding
 - **Radius Selection**: Choose search radius (10, 15, 25, or 50 miles)
 - **Category Filtering**: Filter by resource type with visual indicators
-- **Interactive Map**: Google Maps with color-coded markers by category
+- **Interactive Map**: Google Maps with auto-zoom to search location, city details, and color-coded markers by category
 - **List View**: Traditional list view as alternative to map
 - **Distance Display**: Shows exact distance from your location to each place
 - **Smart Sorting**: Results automatically sorted by distance